-- Leigh Academy Bexley will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
-The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One of KCSIE 2023 as appropriate. - Parents/carers can obtain a copy of the Leigh Academy Bexley Child Protection Policy and other related policies on request.
-Additionally, our policies can be viewed via the Leigh Academy Bexley website: https://leighacademybexley.org.uk/about-us/policies/ - The policy forms part of our Leigh Academy Bexley development plan and will be reviewed annually by the Academy Board who has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead and Principal will ensure regular reporting on safeguarding activity and systems to the Academy Board.
+- The Academy will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
+The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One and Annex A of KCSIE 2024 as appropriate.
+This can be found in the safeguarding page on the Academy website. - Parents/carers can obtain a copy of the Leigh Academy Bexley Child Protection Policy and other related policies on request.
+Additionally, our policies can be viewed via the website: https://leighacademybexley.org.uk/about-us/policies/ - The policy forms part of our Academy development plan and will be reviewed annually by the Academy Board who has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead and Principal will ensure regular reporting on safeguarding activity and systems to the Academy Board.
 The governing body will not receive details of individual student situations or identifying features of families as part of their oversight responsibility.